wing5wong/artisan-whs-static/source/_news/2020-09-24_students-shine-at-the-dance-nz-made-nationals.md

 ---
 Dance NZ made Interschool Nationals were held at the Regent on Broadway, Palmerston North on Saturday 19 September.

-**Congratulations to Sophia and Olivia Bedwell for gaining 2nd Runner Up.
+**Congratulations to Sophia and Olivia Bedwell for gaining 2nd Runner Up in the Open Section Duo/Trio.
 Well done!**

 **Congratulations to Emma Henare and Rebekah Phillips who were named the top Regional Soloists.
 Well done!**